kaotickj/RPG-Name-Genie/README.md

 For users who prefer a standalone application:

-- [**Windows Binary with Separate Database**](https://github.com/kaotickj/RPG-Name-Genie/tree/main/package_exe-db): This version is built using Python and PyInstaller.
-It requires a separate database for operation.
+- [**Windows Binary with Separate Database**](https://github.com/kaotickj/RPG-Name-Genie/tree/main/package_exe-db): This version requires the included separate database for operation.

 - [**Standalone Windows Binary with Embedded Database**](https://github.com/kaotickj/RPG-Name-Genie/tree/main/standalone_exe): This version is a standalone Windows executable created with ExeOutput for PHP.
 The database is embedded within the executable, making it more accessible for users who may not be familiar with running Python scripts or managing separate databases.